 Does not recognise the different roles, interests and power of women and men and other segments of the community.

-Does not address barriers to participation in WASH processes, decision-making and benefits.
+Does not address barriers to participation by all (particularly women and marginalised groups) in processes, decision-making and benefits relating to the issue/sector.

-Will likely result in inequitable outcomes, as status quo and existing social inequalities are maintained.
+Will likely result in inequitable outcomes, as status quo, and existing social inequalities are maintained (and inadvertently reinforced).

 Deliberately targets those who are easier to reach, hence further marginalising others.